88lex/sa-gen/README.md

 _forked from mc2squared at https://gist.github.com/mc2squared/01c933a8172a26af88285610a0e5af8d_

-requires gcloud command line tools; go to https://cloud.google.com/sdk/docs/quickstarts to get them
+**requires gcloud command line tools** install with curl https://sdk.cloud.google.com | bash or go to https://cloud.google.com/sdk/docs/quickstarts to read more and install in non-linux OSes.

 max 100 service accounts per project